 Day 10: Pack up for the last time.
 The early ferry from Castlebay gets us back to Oban mid afternoon to allow a return to Stirling by about 18:00.

-On the hostel days continental breakfasts are included throughout.
+Continental breakfasts are included throughout.
 Self catering facilities are available and, on all but two of the nights, you can eat out.
-On the guest house days full Scottish breakfasts are included and poeple will have to eat out in the evenings.
 No other meals are included.
 Packed lunches, snacks and evening meals are not included in the holiday price.
 Meals may be obtained on the ferry on days 1 and 10.

 Maps of the area & background reading